-In addition, vehicles in the U.S. also have a cabin camera that can determine driver inattentiveness and provide alerts when Autopilot is engaged.
+In addition, the cabin camera can determine driver inattentiveness and provide alerts when Autopilot is engaged.
 By default, data from the camera does not leave the vehicle itself.
 In other words, data is not saved or transmitted unless you enable data sharing.
 To enable data sharing, touch Controls > Safety & Security > Data Sharing > Allow Cabin Camera Analytics.
 Cabin Camera Analytics helps Tesla continue to develop even safer vehicles in the future.
 See Cabin Camera on page 21.